SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/team-based-development-on-sharepoint-framework.md

 Using a private package registry allows organizations to centrally manage common code used across the different projects.
 By defining a separate governance plan around contributing changes to the shared code base, organizations can ensure that the code library is of high quality and that it offers all developers benefits as intended rather than being a burden slowing projects down.

+A popular private registry hosted in the cloud is [npm Enterprise](https://www.npmjs.com/enterprise).
+Organizations that are interested in hosting their registry themselves can choose from a number of open source implementations such as [Sinopia](https://github.com/rlidwka/sinopia) or its fork [Verdaccio](https://github.com/verdaccio/verdaccio) or [Nexus](https://www.sonatype.com/nexus-repository-oss).

+> Note: Different engines for hosting private package registries are in different development stages and you should carefully evaluate that the particular engine meets your requirements, both from the functionality, license and support point of view.

+To simplify the installation and management of a private package registry, most engines offer ready-to-use Docker images.

 ### Linking packages using npm link

 An alternative to using a private registry is linking packages.
 While it doesn't involve setting up a registry, it requires careful coordination on all developer machines and the build server.